-Pinnacle will then display the new project with the Timeline, Preview and other windows:
+Pinnacle will then display the new project with the Timeline, Preview and others.

 2.2.
 Prepare to add Neat Video to the clip

-- Navigate to the Edit > Effects: (all) tab, then find Neat Video > Reduce Noise v4.
+a.
+Go to the menu fx and navigate to Neat Video > Reduce Noise v4.

 2.3.
 Configure Neat Video